Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 resolved in Myri.
 If you encounter one of these issues, submit a bug report to Unity!

--   Background subscene baking crashes while reading the AudioClip assets on some systems.
-As this is system-specific, it is very important that you report this issue to me if you encounter it.
-It is also helpful to report if you do not suffer from this issue.
 -   Sometimes in the editor, audio may stutter despite a lack of warnings of the DSPGraph being starved.
 This is because GC spikes stall the audio thread if Burst Compilation is disabled.
--   A job which manages listeners and the DSP graph is not Bursted due to DSPGraph limitations.
 -   The Unity Editor sometimes emits an exception from a Bursted job.
 This is a DSPGraph and job system bug related to scheduling, and does not appear to have any adverse effects currently.
--   Sometimes DSPGraph will hang editor shutdown if Myri was installed but never used.
-A workaround was introduced in 0.8 to combat this.
+-   Sometimes DSPGraph will hang editor shutdown or domain reload.
+This tends to affect some projects more than others, with no known explanation other than that the stall occurs within engine code.

 ## Near-Term Roadmap

+-   Effect Stacks Overhaul
--   Exposed limiter controls
+    -   Exposed limiter controls per listener and master
--   Layers
+    -   Source and listener layer masks
+    -   Streaming audio independent of main thread
--   Effect Stacks (Includes user DSP APIs)
+    -   Procedural audio and custom user effects via DSP APIs

-## Not-So-Near-Term Roadmap

--   Clip compression
--   Pitch shifting